 The following restated Management's Discussion and Analysis (the "MD&A") for Bitfarms Ltd. (together with its subsidiaries, the "Company" or "Bitfarms") for the three and nine months ended September 30, 2024 and 2023 (the "Restated MD&A") is being filed in connection with and should be read in conjunction with the Company's restated unaudited interim condensed consolidated financial statements and its accompanying notes as at and for the three and nine months ended September 30, 2024 and 2023 (the "Restated Financial Statements").
-This Restated MD&A is intended to replace and supersede in its entirety the original Management Discussion and Analysis for the three and nine months ended September 30, 2024 and 2023, which was filed by the Company on SEDAR+ and EDGAR on November 12, 2024.
+This Restated MD&A is intended to replace and supersede in its entirety the original Management Discussion and Analysis for the three and nine months ended September 30, 2024.
 This Restated MD&A is available on SEDAR+ and EDGAR as filed on December 9, 2024.
-This Restated MD&A should also be read in conjunction with the Company's restated annual consolidated financial statements and its accompanying notes (the "2023 Restated Annual Financial Statements") dated December 8, 2024 and the Company's Annual Information Form dated March 6, 2024 (the "2023 AIF"), which are available on SEDAR+ at www.sedarplus.ca and EDGAR at www.sec.gov/edgar.
+This Restated MD&A is available on SEDAR+ and EDGAR as filed on December 9, 2024.
+This Restated MD&A should also be read in conjunction with the Company's restated 2023 audited annual consolidated financial statements and its accompanying notes (the "2023 Restated Annual Financial Statements") dated December 8, 2024 and the Company's Annual Information Form dated March 6, 2024 (the "2023 AIF"), which are available on SEDAR+ at www.sec.gov/edgar.